-Here I am, back in Brazil, like a wave that brings me incessantly back to South America, I discover new horizons and I dive into this culture more and more fascinating.
-In the not too distant future, I will write about the Orixas of Brazil and the old wisdom of the Chilean Mapuches.
-In the meantime, this month is an open letter that I propose, which glides over meetings and discussions.
+Here I am, back in Brazil again, like a wave that brings me incessantly back to South America.
+I discover new horizons, I dive into this culture that becomes each time more fascinating to me.
+One day, I would write about the Orixas of Brazil and the old wisdom of the Chilean Mapuches.
+In the meantime, this month is an open letter that I propose, which glides over encounters and discussions.

 Close to nature, life seems different.
-Living in the rhythm of daylight, read the winds, look at the plants that surround us and sometimes cultivate them, or simply enjoy the open windows that let in the air from outside.
+Living with the rhythm of daylight and night, read the winds, look at the plants that surround us and sometimes grow them, or simply enjoy the fresh air coming through the open windows.
 Nature brings a kind of inevitable humility that it teaches us.
 If you want to grow something, you need patience.
-A plant does not ripen to order.
-It is listening that teaches us how to deal with it.
-And if this is true for plants, it is also true for human beings as well.
+A plant does not ripen just because you want it to.
+It is listening that teaches us how to care for it.
+And, if this is true for plants, it is also true for human beings.

 “In nature, there is life and death, and nature is full of joy, in human society, there is life and death and people live in sadness”.
 [The revolution of a single strand of straw, Masanobu Fukuoka]

 We are sitting on a rock observing the sea.
 She says to me: “When you go back into the sea, you have to do it conscientiously.
-There are different surf styles, some are more nervous in their game, while others are softer.
-Sometimes when I look at a surfer, I have the impression that he is agressing the wave, he does not listen to it.
-I prefer those who slip with it because if you listen to it, it tells you where to go and how to place yourself.
-As soon as you move your body slightly, it answers. ” I share that in photography I feel the same thing, there are those who ‘take’ pictures without being aware that it is an exchange.
-When we photograph beautiful landscapes or beautiful bodies, very quickly snapped up by the exotic we already said that it will do a lot of “likes” on Instagram or Facebook.
-We forget that a photo is never ‘taken’, it must not be stolen, it is offered to us.
-And for that, you have to offer something in exchange.
-What we offer is our gaze, our listening, this understanding that we are not separated from things, but deeply participate in an organic movement with our environment, whatever the practice or activity to which we indulge.
+There are different styles of surfing: some are more nervous in their game, while others are softer.
+Sometimes, when I look at a surfer, I have the sensation that he is attacking the wave; he does not listen to it.
+I prefer those who slide along it.
+If you listen to the wave, it tells you where to go and how to position your body.
+As soon as you change your position slightly, the wave answers.”